Chain-of-Thought Reasoning is a Policy Improvement Operator: Experiments

 \subsection{Commutativity Checks}

 Nevertheless, \decodingname{} alone is not enough to mitigate \errorname.
 We perform an additional self-consistency check based on commutativity.
-Specifically, we ask the model to solve independently (via \decodingname{}) both a problem ($a+b$) and its twin ($b+a$).
+Specifically, we ask the model to solve independently (via \decodingname{}) both a problem $a+b$ and its twin $b+a$.
 If the generated solutions are not equal, we discard these problems from the dataset.

-For fast type addition problems, this check is simple to perform since the output is just the answer.
-For slow addition problems, this is slightly trickier since the chain-of-thought reasoning utterance for $A+B$ is not the same as the answer for $B+A$.
-We solve this issue by checking that the answer generated by simplifying for one step, followed by guessing an addition answer (see previous section) answer is identical for a problem and its commutative pair. \todo{Specific examples of both are included in Appendix~\ref{sec:examples}.}
+For fast-type addition problems, this check requires that a problem and its twin have answers that are identical, as measured by an exact string match.
+For slow-type addition problems, this commutativity check is slightly more difficult due to the observation that the chain-of-thought reasoning utterance for $A+B$ is not the same as the answer for $B+A$.
+Instead, \name{} checks that the answers generated by simplifying for one step, followed by immediately fast adding the subproblem emit identical answers for both a problem and its commutative twin.

-In the context of performing consistency checks on the auxiliary simplification task, this consistency check procedure can lead to a large number of false positive errors, which we define as discarding correct data points because the model fails to add the subproblem correctly.
-Nevertheless, accidentally discarding correct data is not the issue.
-Rather, the issue is keeping wrong answers in the training set, and poisoning the future training. \todo{We discuss the incidence of false negatives and false positives over the course of training in Appendix~\ref{sec:trainingrun}.} Figure~\ref{fig:stg_and_consistency_base} describes the error rates over the course of training after using both \decodingname{} and the self-consistency check based on commutativity.

-\section{Results}

-We report the results for a single training run for both the 300M parameter ByT5 model as well as a larger 582M parameter model. \todo{Further replications show similar results and are described in Section~\ref{sec:controls}.}
+\subsection{Results}